 Brand Positioning - We were charged with developing a brand idea which gives the wealthy, who are building their fleet, a reason to make Aston Martin the pinnacle of their collection.

 (Click slideshow to enlarge CREATIVE BRIEFING DECK)

 Aston Martin’s brand has not taken a solid stance in the Americas.
 The brand has strayed too far into exclusivity and gone dormant.
 The name, Aston Martin alone no longer carries strong meaning.
-The only strong recognition Aston has is for its long history with James Bond, which has become golden shackles to acquiring new consumers.
+Aston’s only strong recognition is for its long history with James Bond, which has become golden shackles to acquiring new consumers.

 Market Forces – Setting the Stage